getproducthub/codex-container/README.md

   - `--workspace <path>` mounts an alternate directory as `/workspace`.
   - `--tag <image>` / `--push` match the Docker image controls in the PowerShell script.
   - `--skip-update` skips the npm refresh; `--no-auto-login` avoids implicit login attempts.
+  - `--oss` forwards the `--oss` flag and injects `OLLAMA_HOST=http://host.docker.internal:11434`, so Codex can talk to a local Ollama instance.
   - `--codex-arg <value>` and `--exec-arg <value>` forward additional parameters to Codex (repeat the flag as needed).

 Typical example: